Overview of Moomoo, Citi Self Invest, and Wealthfront

 Mobile Apps

-For Wealthfront and Citi Self Invest, simple trading and account management continue on their mobile apps.
-Both apps have cash-management tools as both firms offer such resources.
-The Citi app has the same basic charting and order entry that we saw on the website with a watchlist that syncs with the site.
-There is trade data on profiles that include such information as previous close and the day’s price range.
+Wealthfront and Citi Self Invest offer simple trading and account management on their mobile apps.
+Both apps include cash-management tools.
+The Citi app mirrors the website’s basic charting and order entry features and syncs with a watchlist.
+It provides trade data like previous close and daily price range.

 Winner: Moomoo